 3. Learning Your Tax Obligations

 All income earned through influencing activities becomes taxable income according to the tax laws.
-The income tax rates operating in the UK for the tax year 2023/24 comprise:
+For the 2026/27 tax year, the Income Tax rates for England, Wales, and Northern Ireland are as follows.

 National Insurance Contributions (NICs)